techtonik/suxx/README.md

 ### python.org as a community site

- * proprietary owned by PSF (there is signs that it is open source)
+ * proprietary owned by PSF (there is no sign that it is open source)
- * code you can hardly reuse after learning, because of verbose license with no owner
+ * code is not reusable because of verbose license with no owner
- * doesn't give credits to people who have contributed (everything links to PSF)
+ * doesn't credit people who contributed to it (everything links to PSF)

 ### Python 3